google/trillian-examples/clone/README.md

 1. Get a checkpoint from the log and store this _in memory_
    1. We will refer to the size of this checkpoint (i.e. the number of leaves it commits to) as `N`
-2. Read the last checkpoint persisted in the local database in order to determine `M`
+2. Read the last checkpoint persisted in the local database in order to determine the local size, `M`
    1. If no previous checkpoint is stored then `M` is 0
 3. Download all leaves in the range `[M, N)` from the log
-   1. Leaves are fetched in batches, in parallel, and stored in memory temporarily
+   1. Leaves are fetched in batches, in parallel, and pooled in memory temporarily
-   2. Leaves are written to the `leaves` table of the database from this memory pool, strictly _in order_ of their index
+   2. Leaves from this memory pool are written to the `leaves` table of the database from this memory pool, strictly _in order_ of their index
 4. Once `N` leaves have been written to the database, calculate the Merkle root of all of these leaves
 5. If, and only if, the Merkle root matches the checkpoint downloaded in (1), write this checkpoint to the `checkpoints` table of the database
-   1. A compact expression of the Merkle tree is also stored along with this checkpoint in the form of a [compact range](https://github.com/transparency-dev/merkle/tree/main/compact)
+   1. A compact respresentation of the Merkle tree is also stored along with this checkpoint in the form of a [compact range](https://github.com/transparency-dev/merkle/tree/main/compact)

 Note that this means that until a download session completes successfully, the database may contain unverified leaves with an index greater than that stored in the latest checkpoint.
+Leaves must not be trusted if their index is greater or equal to the size of the latest checkpoint.

 ## Custom Processing

-The design of this library is that it forms the first part of a local data pipeline, i.e. downstream tooling can be written that reads from this local mirror of the log.
+This library was designed to form the first part of a local data pipeline, i.e. downstream tooling can be written that reads from this local mirror of the log.
-Such tooling MUST only trust leaves that are committed to by a checkpoint.
-Reading leaves with an index greater than the current checkpoint size is possible, but such data is unverified and using this defeats the purpose of using verifiable data structures.
+Such tooling MUST only trust leaves that are committed to by a checkpoint; reading leaves with an index greater than the current checkpoint size is possible, but such data is unverified and using this defeats the purpose of using verifiable data structures.

-The `leaves` table records the leaf data as blobs.
-This accurately reflects what the log has committed to, but does not enable efficient SQL queries into the data.
+The `leaves` table records the leaf data as blobs; this accurately reflects what the log has committed to, but does not enable efficient SQL queries into the data.
 A common usage pattern for a specific log ecosystem would be to have the first stage of the local pipeline parse the leaf data and break out the contents into a table with an appropriate schema for the parsed data.

 ## Database Setup